 have made a contribution toward advancing positive social change in their community.

 Financial Assistance for International Students

 Walden also offers scholarship and tuition assistance opportunities to international students.
 In addition to Walden scholarships, international students may qualify for other types of financial assistance available in their native country or region.
-Learn more about our scholarships for international students.

 Explore Walden University's financial aid options such as student loans, education grants and scholarships, and other funding options.
 Get the help you need to continue your education and advance your career goals.
 Earn your degree in a convenient online format that fits your busy life.